cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 The Cypress CircleCI Orb is a piece of configuration set in your `circle.yml` file to correctly install, cache and run Cypress with very little effort.

+Full documentation can be found at the {% url "`cypress-io/circleci-orb`" https://github.com/cypress-io/circleci-orb %} repo.

 A typical project can simply have:

 ```yaml